cameronhaghighat/cse15l-lab-reports/lab_report1.md

 }
 ```
   - Explanation:
     After using `cd` without any arguments, the working directory changed from /workspaces/lecture1 to the home directory (~).
-The home         directory seems to be the default directory.
+The home         directory is the default directory.
 This is not an error, it is a standard behavior.

 2. **Path to a Directory**
   - Output: